EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionCombinations.md

 It is not final because, while it will produce all combinations that meet the criteria, it also produces the problematic "subset" or "minimal" solutions that we described above.

 ### Algorithm Version 2
+First a couple of definitions:
+- a "minimal solution group" is one where the constraints meet the minimum required to be a solution group.
+Since adding a new solution only ever increases variable counts (since they are always positive), The first solution will always be minimal (it may also be maximal!)
+- a "maximal solution group" is one where no more solutions can be added to the solution group and still have it meet the criteria.
+This could be because all the criteria are at their maximum, or it could be because there are no more solutions to add.
+- a "subset solution group" is anything that isn't maximal but is still a solution

+What we really want is to get the first minimal solution group that meets the criteria as quickly as possible.
+For yes/no questions and propositions, we just need to prove there is one solution, so this is enough.
+For wh-questions and commands, we want to start showing the answers as soon as we have them for responsiveness.
+In any of the cases, we don't care if it is maximal for the initial response, we just want it quickly.

+To be done processing the command:
+- for wh-questions and commands, we do want "a" maximal response to either respond to the user or do the command.
+So, we'd like to continue getting additional solutions that below in that solution group as they become available.
 We want *maximal groups* since we only show the user one answer and we don't want to show what seems like a "subset" answer as described above.
-We don't want groups where the union between it and another group forms a valid group, because then it isn't maximal.
+We don't want groups where more answers could be added to the group and it would still be valid.

+Finally, in order to be able to say "there are more" (as described above), we simply need to know that there is at least one more solution group (for wh-questions and commands)

-Thinking about the algorithm: The only time to create a new set in the set list is if we need that new set in the list so that it combines with new solutions to generate alternative solution groups with it.
+Thinking about the algorithm: We only need to create a new set in the set list if we have a set that needs to be the base for more alternatives.
+I.e. we want it in the list to combine with new solutions and generate alternative solution groups.
 We only want alternative solution groups that are *maximal*.
 So, we should only add new sets into the list that won't become subsets.
 Any variable with a criteria that has an upper bound like "2 files" (between(2, 2)) or "less than 2" (between(1,2 )) will generate solution groups

 Note that some of these *can* be merged together and still meet the criteria so the defintion above of "those that combines with new solutions to generate alternative solution " is wrong?

 For each variable in the criteria:
 - If the variable's upper bound is inf then it potentially isn't finished gathering solutions until they have all been seen.
-Furthermore, it means that any alternative arrangements of that variable can be merged back and still be valid.
+Furthermore, it means that any alternative arrangements of that variable can be merged back and still be a valid solution group.
 Therefore, that particular variable, on its own, should not force an alternative solution group.
 - If its upper bound is not inf this means it is a set number of items, and thus every combination is unique.
-Thus, it is an alternative and shouldn't be merged
+Thus, it is an alternative and shouldn't be merged.

 So: since the lower bound is always >= 1, and never inf, those are really the only two cases.